sjk7876/Toothless-Bot/README.md

 # Toothless-Bot
-Discord bot for various purposes.
+A Python 3.x Discord bot for various purposes.